 The truth be known, I had never before considered, or felt it necessary to have my core strength evaluated.
-But with the Exerscience Clinic directly opposite my place of work, and touted as the “first medically-focused exercise rehabilitation clinic of its kind in New Zealand,” it was only a matter of time before I’d learn more about the benefits of exercise science and how it can be applied to improve one’s health and quality of life.
-Included in the list of services offered by the clinic, is a test that uses the MedX Lumbar Extension Machine to assess lower back strength; it was with an air of presumptuousness that I went ahead and took the test.
+But with the Exerscience Clinic directly opposite my place of work, and proclaimed as the “first medically-focused exercise rehabilitation clinic of its kind in New Zealand,” it was inevitable that I’d eventually learn more about them and what they offer.
+Included in their list of services, is a test that uses the MedX Lumbar Extension Machine to assess lower back strength, and it was with an overconfident attitude that I went ahead and took the test.

-Surprisingly, or should I say shockingly, my assessment results were not at all what I expected; they revealed that I have been quite disillusioned about my self-perceived versus actual strength!
-I learned that in comparison to other healthy women in my age bracket, my lower back strength was considerably less than average (it’s a wide gap in age, mind you; 36 to 59).
-But even when the data was skewed to further break down the comparison to other women similar to myself in weight and size, I still fell slightly below average on the measurement chart – by 3% – across all angles tested.
+Unexpectedly, my assessment results revealed that my actual versus self-perceived strength differed significantly.
+I learned that in comparison to other healthy women in my age group, my lower back strength was considerably less than average (it’s a wide gap in age, mind you; 36 to 59).
+But even when the data was skewed to further break down the comparison of other women similar to myself in size, I still fell slightly below average on the measurement chart – by 3% – across all angles tested.
 The Exerscience Clinic recommended a 12-week programme involving twice weekly dynamic sessions on their MedX machine, with mid and post-programme strength testing.

-Getting back to my testing however, the following improvements were made over a period of 12 weeks and a total of 20 sessions:
+With all of the above in mind, take a look at the progress I made over a period of 12 weeks and a total of 20 sessions:

 - Initial Test Results – maximal amount of force produced over a series of angles from 0 to 72 degrees: 75 ft-lbs of force at the fully extended position of 0 degrees, and 133 ft-lbs of force at the fully flexed position of 72 degrees.